openNDS/mesh11sd/README.md

 Connect the other end of the patch lead to a lan port of your isp or existing router, and power up the node.

 This node will autoconfigure as a portal node, routing ip traffic from the isp or other router's lan to the new mesh backhaul subnet.
 The ipv4 subnet is automatically set by the autoconfigure process

+### Open a Terminal Session on the Node

+For this we need the Link Local ipv6 address.

 #### Getting the Link Local ipv6 address of the portal node.